 Van der Rohe"s design of the house went hand in hand with his choice of materials: unpainted reddish black cypress boards for the exterior cladding as well as the interior walls, ceilings, and doors of the upper floor and service wing and a pinkish native fieldstone for the walls on the ground level, the fireplace wall, and the central stairway.
 Van der Rohe also made an interior architecture out of the placement of furniture and the positioning of murals and freestanding painting.
 The Resor House was never built only the foundation remains to this day in a dried up river bed.

-We have designed this Resorhaus Loveseat to be a compliment to other chairs we make that are inspired by the Barcelona style furniture.
+We have designed this Resorhaus Loveseat to be a compliment to other chairs in this series and are inspired by the Barcelona style furniture.
 Featuring a high back, deep seats, tufted seat and back cushions that run the entire width and stainless steel tubular legs.
-Dimensions:
+Dimensions (inches):

 Arm Height: 29h